rayslab/rayslab.github.io/_pages/about_sivaraju.md

 *Post-doctoral Researcher*

 I completed Integrated MSc in Systems Biology and PhD from the University of Hyderabad.
-During my PhD in Neuronal Systems Lab (https://sites.google.com/site/nsyslabcncs), I characterised the visual systems of Hieroglyphus banian (Rice grasshopper) using bulk tracing, immuno-histochemistry and electrophysiology techniques.
+During my PhD in Neuronal Systems Lab (https://sites.google.com/site/nsyslabcncs), I characterised the visual systems of the rice grasshopper *Hieroglyphus banian* using bulk tracing, immuno-histochemistry and electrophysiology techniques.

 Here at CHINTA, I work as a Postdoc in Ray's lab.
 We are trying to understand multisensory processing in the cockroach *Periplaneta americana*.